 Worship at Scaldwell and the other churches within the benefice is assisted by a licensed and certified team of lay readers, lay pastoral ministers, lay worship leaders and Eucharistic Assistants.
-Regular Bible Study courses throughout the year are held within the benefice and Alpha courses are run.
+There are two Bible Study groups meeting on Tuesday and Thursday evenings in the village and Alpha courses are run.
 Church members of St Peter and St Paul run a Men’s Breakfast Club in Scaldwell Village Hall approximately every six weeks at 9.00am on a Saturday morning.
 All men are welcome from within the benefice and other local villages whether church members or not.
+See the Events Page for dates.

 Scaldwell Clangers can now call themselves proper bellringers!
 Learning to ‘play’ the heaviest of musical instruments in the world can be a challenge and takes a long time.
 The six ringers, who live in Scaldwell, have now progressed from ‘beginners’ to being ‘improvers’, and we hope you have noticed the difference.
 We have found help and support from an experienced ringer living within the Benefice and are now making great progress.
 The band recently became members of the Guilsborough Branch of the Peterborough Diocesan Guild of Church Bellringers.
 The church tower contains the following five bells: